-Attribute Comment Integrity Condition Form and defined Light's 1837 Adelaide Plan delineated Light Square, Hurtle Square, Medium n/a outer boundary of the and Wellington Square as rectilinear forms whereas Whitmore - affected by Squares Square and Hindmarsh Square were shown as rectilinear with four road divisions curved corners.
-Victoria Square was designed as an elongated and changes rectilinear form with two town acres squares in the middle and to form.
-Refer concave green spaces at the north and south ends. comments.
+Attribute Comment Integrity Condition orm and defined uter boundary of the equares Light's 1837 Adelaide Plan delineated Light Square, Hurtle Square, and Wellington Square as rectilinear forms whereas Whitmore Square and Hindmarsh Square were shown as rectilinear with four curved corners.
+Victoria Square was designed as an elongated rectilinear form with two town acres squares in the middle and concave green spaces at the north and south ends.
 Over time the form and outer boundaries of the Squares have been modified by the integration of transport systems from horse and drays to electric trams, and vehicular traffic and its consequent road widening.
-The form of Victoria Square has changed markedly however east- west access through the Square has been maintained as has access around the Square albeit in a different configuration.
+The form of Victoria Square has changed markedly however east-west access through the Square has been maintained as has access around the Square albeit in a different configuration.
 The overall form of Victoria Square is no longer strictly rectilinear, but the corners have been separated by the roadway resulting in the Square being often described as a lozenge form which provides a more streamlined traffic flow.
 When comparing the current Light Square to the 1837 Adelaide Plan, the most discernible change is the dissection of the Square with the extension of east-west Currie Street through the Square.
 Similarly, all of the corners of the Square are separated by roadways which provide a more streamlined traffic flow.
 Whitmore Square is one of the most intact and has not had an east-west road introduced thus the Square retains its rectilinear form.
 The two southern corners has been separated from the remainder of the Square to improve traffic flow but on the whole the Square retains a similar form as it was intended.
 Hurtle Square has been dissected with the introduction of the east-west Halifax Street although its original rectilinear form is more discernible due to the northern and southern corners remaining intact and reinforcing the rectilinear shape.
-However, Hurtle Square has also been dissected by the north-south Pulteney Street which cuts through the Square.
-Similarly, Hindmarsh Square has also been dissected with the introduction of the east-west Grenfell Street and the north-south Pulteney Street.
-Wellington Square is the most intact and has not had any roads cut through it nor any roads dissecting corners of the original rectilinear form.
-The Squares' form has changed, some more than others, and the defined outer boundary of the Squares is less clear than the 1837 Adelaide Plan, however overall, they broadly correspond.
-Further changes should be closely monitored.
+However, Hurtle Square has also been dissected by the north-south Pulteney Street which cuts through the Square is the most intact and has not had any roads cut through it nor any roads dissec Integrity Medium - affected by road divisions and changes to form.
+Refer comments.
+Condition n/a through it nor any roads dissecting corners of the original rectilinear